söndag 17 februari 2019

 This is a replica of Clement Bayard "Constance" (Car model) from 1912.

-There was also a poster sold around the same time:
+There was also a poster sold around the same time.
+I don't know much about it, but I'll include it here.

 And that concludes the 1970's.
 Now, lets move over to the 1980's.
 These can be seen in the catalogue from 81/82.

 This is a replica of "Return of the fishing boats" by Andre Derain.
-It was produced with four different frames: Yellow, pale with gold accents, matt gold and shining gold.
+I've found this in five different frames so var: Yellow, red, pale with gold accents, matt gold and shining gold.

 In the same catalogue we can also find several other new items on different pages.